 6. The flour, will begin to form a ball.
 I like my dough, at this stage slightly sticky as this allows for me to add a little more flour during the process I am shaping the bread.

-7. Add the Kalamata olives last, and pulse until mixed into the dough.
+7. Add the Kalamata olives and parsley last, and pulse until mixed into the dough.
 Not too long.